Keeping our children safe is our highest priority.

 However, in the event that a child is unwell parents are asked to report absence by 8.50 am on the first day using our main school number 01924 469578.
 You can press option 1 and leave a message on our absence line.

-On occasions where a child’s attendance and punctuality causes concern, the school works closely with our Attendance officer.
-Attendance rates are reported each term to the LA, annually to the government, and to all parents.
+On occasions where a child’s attendance and punctuality causes concern, the Academy Attendance officer will contact parents or carers to discuss the absence.
+Attendance rates are reported each term to the Local Academy Board, and Local Authority.
+Attendance is also reported annually to the government and to all parents.
 Positive systems are in place to encourage children to attend regularly and punctually, and the school is aware of its right to issue fixed penalties to parents who do not ensure good attendance and punctuality.

 In exceptional circumstances, leave of absence may be requested in writing by submitting a letter to the head at least 30 days in advance, and explaining in detail what the exceptional circumstances are.